rangle/ngCourse2/handout/architect/10_ways_to_misuse_angular.md

 ## 7. Using Model-Driven Forms Straight Away

-FIXME: Philip?

-- Template-driven forms require less boilerplate, setup, and mental overhead
+Template-driven forms require less boiletplate, setup, and mental overhead than model-driven forms.
-    - More composable and reusable assuming a flat form hierarchy
-        - Reference previous point about content projection and flat form hierarchy
-    - Primary concern is the data model itself
+When we rely on templates,
+wedon't need to configure a back-end model, but insteadcan simply compose the form in your template.
+Easy composition of these template-driven forms is facilitated by leveraging content projection so that form logic and state can be handled at the container level.

+That said,
-- Model-driven forms more appropriate for working with complex dynamically generated forms
+model-driven forms are more appropriate for working with complex dynamically generated forms.
-    - Forms are generated based on some sort of schema
-    - Primary concern is the display model of the form rather than the data model
-    - Making composable model-driven form components requires more work
-        - Passing `FormControl` references or implementing the `ControlValueAccessor` interface
+When `ngIf` and `ngFor` aren't enough, or become unreadable and unmaintainable, we have probably entered territory where model-driven forms are a more appropriate solution.

+I don't know if @smithad15 would have anything to add, but I think those are the main points

 ## 8. Using Redux Directly Inside Components